LIHI Certificate #134 – Vergennes Project, Vermont

 Facility Type Run-of-river

-The project includes two powerhouses; Plant 9 located on the south bank of Otter Creek and Plant 9B located on the north bank.
+The project includes two powerhouses – Plant 9 located on the south bank of Otter Creek and Plant 9B located on the north bank.
 The two powerhouses are separated by three concrete spillway sections that are divided by two instream islands and one 29-foot-long non-overflow dam.
-Center Island divides the 9B spillway from the center spillway and Grist Mill Island divides the center spillway from the Plant 9 spillway.
-Each of the spillways are approximately 10-feet-high, with a total length of 231 feet.
+The dam is topped with 1.5-foot-high timber flashboards.
+Center Island divides the Plant 9B spillway from the center spillway and Grist Mill Island divides the center spillway from the Plant 9 spillway.
+Each of the spillways are approximately 10 feet high, with a total length of 231 feet.
 Plant 9B contains one steel penstock and Plant 9 contains two steel penstocks.
 Each powerhouse includes a forebay with trashracks and head gates.

 The Plant 9B station was originally constructed in 1943 and contains one vertical Francis turbine directly connected to a generator.
 The Plant 9 powerhouse was constructed in 1911 and contains two double discharge Francis turbines installed in 2005-2007.
-The new modem design units increase the efficiency of the units with a moderate increase (13 cfs) in hydraulic capacity.
+The new modem design units increase plant efficiency with a moderate increase (13 cfs) in hydraulic capacity.

-Waters within the project reach are designated as impaired for contact recreation and fish consumption.
-The impairment is not caused by project operations, but rather due to overflows of wastewater treatment plant pump stations (E. coli) and mercury from atmospheric deposition as indicated in the 2012 Environmental Protection Agency’s Waterbody Quality Assessment Report.
+Waters within the project reach are designated as Class B and support aquatic biota, habitat, and plant life.
+Downstream waters are impaired for contact recreation and fish consumption.
+The impairment is not caused by project operations, but rather due to overflows of wastewater treatment plant pump stations (E. coli) and mercury from atmospheric deposition.
+The consistent impoundment levels, minimum bypass flows, and run-of-river operations minimize Project impacts on water quality.

 Otter Creek supports a fishery and spawning habitat for landlocked Atlantic salmon, lake sturgeon, and walleye.
 VANR stocks walleye and Atlantic salmon in lower Otter Creek and these species use areas downstream of the project as spawning habitat.
-Fish passage facilities have not been prescribed by agencies at the project.
-Trashracks have been installed to prevent entrainment and the project provides seasonal flows over the dam to aid in the protection and preservation of fish populations (April 1- June 15 for Atlantic salmon and walleye and September 15 – November 15 for lake sturgeon).
+Largemouth bass, smallmouth bass, northern pike, walleye, chain pickerel, yellow perch, brown and rainbow trout, sunfish species, and a variety of minnows are also present.
+Fish passage facilities have not been prescribed by agencies at the project and the natural falls preclude upstream migration.
+Plant 9’s intake is equipped with trashracks with 1-inch clear spacing while Plant 9B’s intake is equipped with 2-inch clear spacing between bars.
+The project provides seasonal flows over the dam to aid in the protection and preservation of fish populations: April 1 – June 15 for Atlantic salmon and walleye and September 15 – November 15 for lake sturgeon.

-Threatened and endangered species potentially within project vicinity include Northern Long-eared Bat, Indiana Bat, Lake Sturgeon, Black Sandshell, Fragile Papershell, Pink Heelsplitter, Pocketbook Mussel, Giant Floater, and Green Dragon.
+Threatened and endangered species potentially within project vicinity include Northern long-eared bat, Indiana bat, lake sturgeon, black sandshell, fragile papershell, pink heelsplitter, pocketbook mussel, giant floater, fluted-shell, green dragon, mudpuppy, silvery lamprey, eastern sand darter, channel darter, silver redhorse, creeping love-grass, three-parted beggar’s ticks, and red-root flat-sedge.
 Project operations do not have negative impacts on the listed species.
-Seasonal flows provide protection of lake sturgeon and run-of-river operations mitigate any impacts to mussel populations.
-VANR and US Fish and Wildlife Service have confirmed project operations do not negatively affect the listed bat species and green dragon plant species.
+Seasonal flows provide protection of lake sturgeon and run-of-river operations mitigate impacts to mussel populations.
+Tree cutting is typically not required.
+VANR and US Fish and Wildlife Service confirmed project operations do not negatively affect the listed bat species and plant species.

-Recreational resources at the project include boat access, portage routes, picnic areas, and interpretative signage.
+Recreational resources at the project include a boat ramp, portage routes, picnic areas, and interpretative signage.
 The project’s recreation plan was developed to provide improved boat access, parking, portage routes, picnic tables, and landscaping improvements.
 Public access is provided free of charge.

 Compliance Status